Britto (footballer)

-Hermínio Américo de Brito, nicknamed Britto (born May 6, 1914) is a Brazilian former footballer, who played as a midfielder.
+Hermínio Américo de Brito, nicknamed Britto (born May 6, 1914-date of death unknown) is a Brazilian former footballer, who played as a midfielder.
 He was born in São Paulo.
 He played for Corinthians, América, Flamengo, Vasco da Gama, Internacional and Bangu at club level.
 For the Brazil national football team, he played two matches at the 1938 FIFA World Cup.
+De Brito is deceased.